alecjacobson/geometry-processing-csc2520/index.md

 Winter Term 2017
 CSC2521 [Topics in Computer Graphics: Geometry Processing]
 Prof. Alec Jacobson
+W 3-5 BA 5187 (via BA 5166)

+The class is aimed at preparing students for working with geometric data via understanding fundamental theoretical concepts.
+Students should have a background in _Linear Algebra_ and _Computer Programming_.
+Previous experience with _Numerical Methods_, _Differential Equations_, and _Differential Geometry_ is appreciated but not required.

 Extending traditional signal processing, _geometry processing_ interprets three-dimensional curves and surfaces as signals.
 Just as audio and image